Skip to content

 Q12: What is the time complexity of in for a list vs a set?

-Answer: List: O(n) — must check every element.
+List: O(n) — must check every element.
 Set: O(1) — uses a hash table.
 For large membership tests, always use a set.

 Q13: How do you remove duplicates from a list while preserving order?